In this article, we'll do just that. So lend me your ears, and let's get started!

 What Is Psoriasis, Exactly?

 Psoriasis is a chronic autoimmune disease that affects the skin.
-It occurs when the immune system mistakenly attacks the skin cells, leading to the rapid growth of new skin cells.
+The immune system incorrectly targets skin cells.
+This causes new skin cells to grow too quickly.
 This causes thick, scaly patches on the skin's surface, which can be red, itchy, and painful.
 Although psoriasis can occur at any age, it usually appears in early adulthood.

 Psoriasis can affect various body parts, including the scalp, elbows, knees, and lower back.
-Facial psoriasis usually occurs near the eyebrows and the skin around your eyes, the skin between the nose and mouth, and on the upper forehead and the hairline.
+Facial psoriasis often appears near your eyebrows and around your eyes.
+It can also affect the skin between your nose and mouth.
+You might find it on your upper forehead and along your hairline as well.
 And, of course, as we will learn more about, psoriasis can affect the ears, also.

 Symptoms of Ear Psoriasis:

-Psoriasis of the ear can be challenging to identify as it can appear similar to other skin or ear conditions, especially if it's hard to see in the eardrum as opposed to the eternal ear.
+Psoriasis in the ear may be hard to diagnose.
+It can look like other skin or ear problems.
+This is especially true if it affects the eardrum area, which is a part of the inner ear less visible than the outer ear.
 It is often confused with eczema, though they are not the same.

-However, some symptoms can help determine if you have psoriasis in your ear.
+However, some symptoms can help determine if you have psoriasis around your ear.
 These symptoms include: